Keratoconus can have many causes and associations that need explaining.

 What can you do about it?

 Steroid eyes drops and antihistamines can be prescribed when there are signs of hay fever.
 Don’t forget cold compresses, as this very simple and natural treatment is super-effective for itchy eyes.
 Flexible cold packs that are kept in the freezer for sporting injuries are the most effective way of delivering a cold compress treatment.
 Do not forget to wrap the cold pack once in a tea towel before it is placed over the eyes, as it can be very cold and thus can irritate the surrounding skin.
-For more tips on reducing eye-rubbing, visit our keratoconus treatment page.

 Most cases of keratoconus begin before the age of twenty.
 There are exceptions to this but the average person that we will see for the first time is a teenager around the age of fifteen.